Matteo Ghidoni

 Matteo Ghidoni (c.1626 in Florence – 24 January 1689, in Padua) was an Italian painter of the Baroque period.
-Born in Florence, he was also known as Matteo dei Pitocchi, due to his dotty and flashy brushstrokes.
+Born in Florence, he was also known as Matteo dei Pitocchi, ("Matthew of the beggars").

+Ghidoni adopted the style of the Bamboccianti ("ugly dolls"), who specialized in small-scale works featuring beggars living among the Roman ruins.
 He painted burlesque genre paintings, similar to those of Alessandro Magnasco.
 He died in Padua.